cevr/ftld/README.md

 - `Result.Ok` - Creates an `Ok` instance.
 - `Result.Err` - Creates an `Err` instance.
 - `result.map` - Maps a value.
-- `result.flatMap` - FlatMaps a value.
+- `result.flatMap` - Maps the value over a function returning a new Result.
+- `result.recover` - Maps the error over a function returning a new Result.
 - `result.unwrap` - Unwraps a value.
 Throws if the result is `Err`.
 - `result.unwrapOr` - Unwraps a value, or provides a default.
 - `result.unwrapErr` - Unwraps an error.
 Throws if the result is `Ok`.